calluswhatyouwant/spotify-web-sdk/docs/instalation/instalation.md

 spotify.getTrack('3LOpHuEpjkL4T1Zcjhko8w'); // Or any other track id.
 ```

+Liked it?
+To see all functionalities of the SDK, check the next sections, where all of the functions will be presented and explained with all of its details and ways to use it.
+The functions are grouped by sections, which represents units of the Spotify system (such as Albums, Artists, Tracks).
+Use the button down below at the end of the page or click here to get to know more about our SDK functionalities, section by section.

 ## Community

 As aforementioned, this project exists because we believe that we can support each other to create a better experience for everyone.